leudz/shipyard/guide/master/src/learn-by-example/reign.md

 ## It's over

-Defeating smaller `Friend`s is nice but most of the time they've grown by the time the `Player` reaches them.\
+Defeating smaller `Friends` is nice but most of the time they've grown by the time the `Player` reaches them.\
 The `Player` needs more power.

 ```rust,noplaypen